mysticmind/reversemarkdown-net/README.md

 {
-    UnknownTags = Config.UnknownTagsOption.PassThrough, // Include the unknown tag completely in the result (default as well) GithubFlavored = true, // generate GitHub flavoured markdown, supported for BR, PRE and table tags
-    removeComments: true, // will ignore all comments SmartHrefHandling = true // remove markdown output for links where appropriate };
+    UnknownTags = Config.UnknownTagsOption.PassThrough, // Include the unknown tag completely in the result (default as well) GithubFlavored = true, // generate GitHub flavoured markdown, supported for BR, PRE and table tags RemoveComments = true, // will ignore all comments SmartHrefHandling = true // remove markdown output for links where appropriate };